fibo/fibo.github.io/_posts/2024-01-11-math-use-cases.md

 I am writing this article mainly because I want to share the [Cypherpunk manifesto](/misc/cypherpunk-manifesto.html).

-I never imagined when I was studying [Elliplic curves](https://en.wikipedia.org/wiki/Elliptic_curve) at my third year of Univerity that they would become so important!
+I never imagined when I was studying [Elliplic curves](https://en.wikipedia.org/wiki/Elliptic_curve) at my third year of University that they would become so important!